nikkuAg/Team_Ra-One/README.md

 # Team_Ra-One
 Hackathon(Team Ra-One)
+    Team Members:
+        Divyansh Agarwal (Leader)
+        Rupam Gumber
+        Utkarsh Raj

-This repository has all the projects for the Hackathon.
+This repository has all the projects for the competition Hackathon(Team Ra-One).

 The final game is located at the location
     Team_Ra-One/Ra-One_Game/Game/GameRa-One.exe